-Other internal problems need to be solved -- problems of representation, admission of new members, administration.
-Many of these have resulted from the rapid enlargement of membership.
-The process of adjustment has not kept pace with that significant development.
+Other internal problems need to be solved - problems of represention, admission of new members, administration.
+Many of these have results from the rapid enlargement of membership.
+The process of adjustment has no kept pace with that significant development.

 Understandably, the new states from Asia and Africa have pressed for greater representation in the various organs.
 In part, their demands have been met.
 Last autumn, after nearly ten years of effort, the Assembly adopted resolutions containing Charter amendments for enlarging the Security Council and ECOSOC.